 Workshop Dates and Times

-- Workshops take place most Thursdays, Fridays, Saturdays, and Sundays.
+- Workshops take place Fridays and Sundays.

-- November 2020 and beyond | 1st workshop 1:00pm – 1:45pm, 2nd workshop 2:00pm – 2:45pm
+- Two workshops per day: 1st workshop 1:00pm – 1:45pm and 2nd workshop 2:00pm – 2:45pm.

 - Please see our calendar below for specific workshop dates and times.